 Browser & Web Platform

-A few favorite projects I’ve contributed to as a Program Manager on the Microsoft Edge HTML Platform.
+A few favorite projects I’ve contributed to as a product manager on the Microsoft Edge HTML Platform.
 I am just one contributor of many on these projects—alongside folks at Microsoft, in the Chromium open source community, and in web standards bodies.

 Quiet notification requests